Highland games: Secondary events and attractions

 At modern-day Highland Games events, a wide variety of other activities and events are generally available.
 Foremost among these are the clan tents and vendors of Scottish related goods.
 The various clan societies make the Highland games one of the main focus of their seasonal activities, usually making an appearance at as many such events as possible.
 Visitors can find out information about the Scottish roots and can become active in their own clan society if they wish.
+These are more common at Highland Games held outside of Scotland as there is less of a demand for them in Scotland, which is not to say that they do not pop up from time to time.

 At modern games, armouries will display their collections of swords and armour, and often perform mock battles.
 Various vendors selling Scottish memorabilia are also present selling everything from Irn-Bru to the stuffed likeness of the Loch Ness Monster.

 Herding dog trials and exhibitions are often held, showcasing the breeder's and trainer's skills.
 In addition, there may be other types of Highland animals present, such as the Highland cattle.

 Various traditional and modern Celtic arts are often showcased.
 These could include harpers' circles, Scottish country dancing, and one or more entertainment stages.
 In addition, most events usually feature a pre-event ceilidh (a type of social event with traditional music, dancing, song, and other forms of entertainment).

 Various food vendors will also offer assorted types of traditional Scottish refreshment and sustenance.

+In popular culture

+The Highland games phenomenon is satirised by Neil Munro in his Erchie MacPherson story, "Duffy's Day Off", first published in the Glasgow Evening News on 22 August 1904.